– Cover blurb

 Spider-Woman has a collection of powers that evoke arachnids :

-- The power to make manifestly superhuman leaps
+- The power to make manifestly superhuman leaps.

-- Superior but not superhuman agility and speed
+- Superior but not superhuman agility and speed.

-- Superhuman resilience toward toxins
+- Superhuman resilience toward toxins.

 Spider-Woman can also project bolts from her hands.
 These look like standard, yellow energy blasts that go “zdat !”, which evokes bio-electric bolts.

 Furthermore she can glide in the air, though that ability seems enhanced by her costume.
 It might in fact be completely artificial, much like with the S.H.I.E.L.D. “flying squirrel suits”.

-The costume’s gloves also contain involuntary venom discharges, and may help with other aspects of her powers such as adhesion.
+The costume’s gloves also contain involuntary venom discharges.
+And may help with other aspects of her powers such as adhesion.

-In particular she excels at breaking and entering, combining her powers with excellent training in stealth, security systems neutralisation, ambushes, etc.
+In particular she excels at breaking and entering.
+She combines her powers with excellent training in stealth, security systems neutralisation, ambushes, etc..